-One (1) employee who may be elected or appointed to a full-time position with the Union, upon proper notice to be agreed upon by the parties of this Agreement, shall be granted a leave of absence not to exceed six (6) months, without pay or benefits.
-Upon two (2) weeks' notice of their desire to return to work for the Employer, they shall be returned to a position within their former classification and department, or in the event that the position has been eliminated to one in the same classification without loss of seniority, provided they are physically fit and capable of performing the work.
+One (1) employee who may be elected or appointed to a full-time position with the Union, upon as much advance notice as possible but no less than three (3) weeks' notice, shall be granted a leave of absence not to exceed one (1) year, without pay or benefits.
+Upon as much advance notice as possible but no less than three (3) weeks' notice of their desire to return to work for the Employer, they shall be returned to a position within their former classification and department, or in the event that the position has been eliminated to one in the same classification without loss of seniority, provided they are physically fit and capable of performing the work.
 The employee shall continue to accrue seniority while on such union leave of absence.
-Leave of absence under this clause will be given in writing by the Employer.
+Leave of absence under this clause will be requested in writing by the Union and given in writing by the Employer.

-An unpaid leave of absence of up to two (2) weeks shall be granted upon request by an employee who has been elected or appointed to attend any function on behalf of the Union providing that the absence does not interfere with the requirements of the Employer.
+An unpaid leave of absence of up to two (2) weeks shall be granted upon request by an employee who has been elected or appointed to attend any function on behalf of the Union providing that the absence does not unduly interfere with the requirements of the Employer.
 Such employee shall continue to accumulate seniority for the period of such leave and, upon their return to work shall be reinstated to a position with their former classification and department, or in the event that the position has been eliminated to one in the same classification.
-Under the provisions of this clause, the Employer will be provided with two weeks' notice of the requested leave wherever possible.
+Under the provisions of this clause, the Employer will be provided with as much advance notice as possible but no less than two weeks' notice of the requested leave wherever possible.